 When we’d arrive at a farmer’s home, we were consistently struck by how clean and organized they were.
-They shared with us a deep appreciation for the transformation taking place in their lives and are proud of their work stewarding heirloom cacao trees and rare genetics.
+They shared with us a deep appreciation for the transformation taking place in their lives and are proud of their work stewarding rare cacao trees.
 There was a real sense of dignity about all of it.
-We visited the fermentation facility and were met by many farmers from the region, all eager to discuss the potential of their fine cacao being enjoyed by people around the world.

 We had a chance to behold what many fine organizations and people who came before us helped seed; we got to experience what we had read about so many times.
 We’re grateful to the indigenous people of the Northern regions of Nicaragua for their deep-rooted connection to this plant and to all the generations behind us who we continue to learn from.
-We’re grateful to the people at Ingemann Fine Cacao who first came to Nicaragua in 2007 as bee-keepers, discovered one of those ‘best kept secrets,’ and have spent the better part of the last decade propagating heirloom cacao and providing micro-financing and extensive training for farmers throughout the region.
-We’re grateful that our friends from Enliven Cacao have further spread heirloom cacao and training all over the region in a co-op based direct trade model.
+We’re grateful to the people at Ingemann Fine Cocoa who first came to Nicaragua in 2007 as bee-keepers, discovered one of those ‘best kept secrets,’ and have spent the better part of the last decade propagating heirloom cacao and providing micro-financing and extensive training for farmers throughout the region.

 The history of this region is written in the landscape.
 We saw thousands of acres of former rainforest that had been macheted to the ground in order to make way for cattle, coffee, beans, and corn; all crops that were ‘supposed’ to yield great benefit and economic prosperity.
 However, the deforestation coupled with steep slopes and heavy rainfall resulted in soil erosion and dangerous landslides.
 The hidden costs of the extra inputs needed to sustain these intensive crops (i.e. fertilizers, seeds every year, fungicides, pesticides, etc.) was making this venture far less successful than anticipated.
 The highly volatile prices in commodity markets resulted in no income stability from year to year.
 The farmers were left with degraded soil, erosion & landslides, less economic opportunity, and they weren’t happy about it.